iqbal666/iqbal666/README.md

 - 👋 Hi, I’m mohd iqbal
-currently studied in degree UiTM Shah Alam
-Im interetsed in designing a website and front-end developer
+- currently studied in degree UiTM Shah Alam I'm interested in designing a website and front-end developer